 Make sure you finish the job – and achieve the objectives

-I hope you find that all of the above practical advice helps you to develop the qualities of a good leader that will really make a huge difference to you and to your people and to your business.
+I hope you find all of the above practical advice shows you how to take six steps to great leadership and will really make a huge difference to you and to your people and to your business.
 Enjoy your success.

 Use these Steps to become a really successful, influential leader and a powerful change agent.
 Become the best in your business sector.
 Become one of the ‘Elite’.